 In Beethoven's Ninth Symphony, we may remember the beginning, which is 3 of the same notes, followed by a long note, which is a 3rd step down from the first three.
 In this phrase, as well as others, we can play them over triads or chords, and they'll sound perfect if played in that triad's Key.

-And stringing along many phrases or licks, keeping the notes in the key of the triads, we will be improvising, or creating our own personal melody, backed by chords.
+Stringing along many phrases or licks, while keeping their notes in the key of the triads, we may improvise, or create our own personal melody, backed by chords.

-We might write down different triads or keys, and try to change the lick quickly into each.
+We might write down different triads or keys, and quickly change our phrase into each new chord.
 This method beats plodding through scales, because we learn Keys by creating music.
 Many of the phrases or licks are formed by breaking a Major Scale into pieces that have diverse rhythms - which leads to our next subject:

 We've entered the fun zone of music.